Losses compound too

 Connects via the official cTrader API.
 Full history imports on connection and the equity curve updates on every trade.

-Connects via read-only API key (Bybit Global).
-Equity tracked on Perpetuals and Spot, synced every 2 hours.
+Learn about cTrader →Connects via read-only API key.
+Equity tracked on perpetuals, inverse and spot, synced every 2 hours.

 Compounding means each period's gain is calculated on the new, larger balance rather than the original one.
 A fixed percentage applied to a growing base produces exponential rather than linear growth.
 The final balance is the start multiplied by one plus the gain rate, raised to the number of periods.